Eezi-Awn Rooftop Tents

 Some poor information and marketing on this tent have probably hurt it's prevalence in the Australian Bush.
 Early on, it was incorrectly stated that it was a 'heavy' tent.
 In fact, it is one of the lightest of the hardshell tents we stock.
 90Kg mass includes the ladder and the mattress, making it sit very close to the lightest tent we have when all components are included in the weighing.

 The Stealth and the Blade share a cool zip down the awning, which can be closed and zipped shut from inside the tent if the wind comes up.
 Genius :)

-We have manufactured quite a few modifications for the Eezy Awn Stealth - (we rate this tent very highly for Victorian Weather conditions - apart from a few minor misgivings - its the personal favorite of 2 of the staff here at tough touring).
+We have manufactured quite a few modifications for the Eezi-Awn Stealth (we rate this tent very highly for Victorian Weather conditions - apart from a few minor misgivings - it is the personal favorite of 2 of the staff here at Tough Touring).

-5. Awning brackets mounted directly to the tent - see our "Fitting kits" < Awning to tent < Eezy Awn Stealth for information on awning brackets to fit up to this tent.
+5. Awning brackets: Mounted directly to the tent - see this page for information on awning brackets to fit up to this tent.